OpenDFM/NeuSym-RAG/documents/financial_report_tags.md

 ### 11.8.
 Employee Benefits and Compensation

 **Description:**
-Describes employee benefit plans, pension plans, share-based payment arrangements, and other compensation-related matters.
+Describes employee benefit plans ,such as pension plans, share-based payment arrangements,Retirement Benefit Plans, Personnel Costs.

 ### 11.9.
 Legal and Commitments

 **Description:**
-Includes commitments and contingencies related to legal matters, such as contingent liabilities and unresolved legal proceedings.
+Includes commitments and contingencies related to legal matters, such as Contingencies and Commitments , legal proceedings.

 ### 11.10.
 Financial Data and Disclosures

 **Description:**
-Provides key financial data, quarterly financial data (unaudited), and other financial disclosures relevant to understanding the company’s financial status.
+Provides key financial data, such as quarterly financial data, Earnings Per Share,Segment and Geographic Data,Principal Accountant Fees and Services,Subsidiaries and Associated Companies.

 ### 11.11.
 Subsequent Events